0xmetropolis/subgraph/README.md

 Run `npm install`.
 Run `npm install -g @graphprotocol/graph-cli` if you don't have that.

+When you first startup, you'll need to run `npm run codegen` and `npm run build` to generate all necessary files.

 When you make changes, you can run `npm run build` to check if the subgraph builds properly.

 ## Deploy